-Staff from Student Services, Learner Engagement, Health and Safety and the People Team, amongst others, work closely to deliver a range of support, guidance and training around wellbeing, reviewing the various services offered on campus to ensure we work together well and identify any gaps in provision.
+Staff from Student Services, Learner & Community Engagement, Health and Safety and the People Team, amongst others, work closely to deliver a range of support, guidance and training around wellbeing, reviewing the various services offered on campus to ensure we work together well and identify any gaps in provision.
 This includes examining how we provide staff with ongoing CPD to enhance and share their skills and knowledge to benefit students and other staff.

-Recognising the impact of the pandemic, the College has extended its activities in respect of Mental Health & Wellbeing and works in close partnership with a number of local agencies and support groups to ensure all students can equally access support and opportunities to promote positive wellbeing, and heavily focus on inclusion of opportunity for those with protected characteristics.
+The College has extended its activities in respect of Mental Health & Wellbeing and works in close partnership with c70 local agencies and support groups to ensure all students can equally access support and opportunities to promote positive wellbeing and heavily focus on inclusion of opportunity for those with protected characteristics.